zbenmo/yapy3c/docs/part_VI_various.md

 NameError: name 'a' is not defined
 ```

 If one defines a variable outside of the function then it will be available in the current namespace.
 It will become "global".
 This is not as terrible in Python as in other languages, as different namespaces do not share the globals among them.
-If one wants to access a global variable of another module, this needs to be done implicitly by prepending the name of the model and a dot, as, for example, in ``` my_model.tree_root ```.
+If one wants to access a global variable of another module, this needs to be done explicitly by prepending the name of the model and a dot, as, for example, in ``` my_model.tree_root ```.

 Also in the example below, we see that the function does not assume its variable is the one in the outer context, but rather works with its own local variable.